alphagov/govuk-design-system/src/components/inset-text/index.md

 There are 2 ways to use the inset text component.
 You can use HTML or, if you’re using Nunjucks or the GOV.UK Prototype Kit, you can use the Nunjucks macro.

-{{ example({group: "components", item: "inset-text", example: "default", html: true, nunjucks: true, open: false, size: "s", titleSuffix: "second"}) }}
+{{ example({ group: "components", item: "inset-text", example: "default", html: true, nunjucks: true, open: false, size: "s", titleSuffix: "second" }) }}